danukingg/LoRa-Reservoir-Dam-Control/README.md

 This project is an IoT solution designed to monitor reservoir water levels in real-time and automatically control floodgates using **Long Range (LoRa)** communication technology.

-[cite_start]The system addresses the limitations of manual monitoring by providing a robust, low-power telemetry system capable of transmitting data up to **5 km** (Line of Sight) and integrating with **Node-RED** for dashboard monitoring and email alerts[cite: 425, 475].
+The system addresses the limitations of manual monitoring by providing a robust, low-power telemetry system capable of transmitting data up to **5 km** (Line of Sight) and integrating with **Node-RED** for dashboard monitoring and email alerts.

 ## 📸 System Architecture
 | **Transmitter Unit (Reservoir)** | **Receiver Unit (Monitoring Post)** |